mirkin/pi-word-clock/README.md

 [![Raspberry Pi Word Clock](http://img.youtube.com/vi/Dd1wtXz80Cs/0.jpg)] (http://www.youtube.com/watch?v=Dd1wtXz80Cs)

 Code & Images for making Word Clocks included.
 We used Raspberry Pi and 8x8 matrix.
+Works with I2C Adafruit Backpack and the Unicorn Hat from Pimoroni.

 Code is Python & will possibly add a C version.

 There are 8x8 fonts included and the ability to scroll messages or animate frames of 8x8 sprites.
 There is a tool at http://gurgleapps.com/tools/matrix which makes it easy to design 8x8 sprites and get the HEX code out.